CitadelCS/ipos/README.md

 2. git clone (github link to IPOS)
 3. cd ipos
 4. bundle install
+5. run resize.sh 14 to have enough space in enviroment
 5. git branch (name of your branch)
 6. git checkout (name of your branch)
 7. rvm get stable